tharun634/cocoindex/docs/docs/ops/functions.md

 Return: *Vector[Float32, N]*, where *N* is the dimension of the embedding vector determined by the model.

-## ColPaliEmbedImage
+## ColPali Functions

-`ColPaliEmbedImage` embeds images using the ColPali multimodal model.
+ColPali functions enable multimodal document retrieval using ColVision models.
+These functions support ALL models available in the [colpali-engine library](https://github.com/illuin-tech/colpali), including:

+- **ColPali models** (colpali-*): PaliGemma-based, best for general document retrieval
+- **ColQwen2 models** (colqwen-*): Qwen2-VL-based, excellent for multilingual text (29+ languages) and general vision
+- **ColSmol models** (colsmol-*): Lightweight, good for resource-constrained environments
+- Any future ColVision models supported by colpali-engine

-ColPali (Contextual Late-interaction over Patches) uses late interaction between image patch embeddings and text token embeddings for retrieval.
+These models use late interaction between image patch embeddings and text token embeddings for retrieval.

 :::note Optional Dependency Required

-This function requires the `colpali-engine` library, which is an optional dependency.
+These functions require the `colpali-engine` library, which is an optional dependency.
 Install CocoIndex with:

 ```bash
 pip install 'cocoindex[colpali]'
 ```
 :::

+### ColPaliEmbedImage

+`ColPaliEmbedImage` embeds images using ColVision multimodal models.

 The spec takes the following fields:

-*   `model` (`str`): The ColPali model name to use (e.g., "vidore/colpali-v1.2")
+*   `model` (`str`): Any ColVision model name supported by colpali-engine (e.g., "vidore/colpali-v1.2", "vidore/colqwen2.5-v0.2", "vidore/colsmol-v1.0").
+See the [complete list of supported models](https://github.com/illuin-tech/colpali#list-of-colvision-models).

 Input data: